 Hiking is not a major reason to visit Curecanti National Recreation Area

-, as the park, while large in area, has few trails, and away from the water the scenery is not so special.
+, since the park, while large in area, has few trails, and away from the water the scenery is not so special.
 Of the seven maintained routes, four descend to the edge of Morrow Point Reservoir, one explores a riparian area at the upper end of the Gunnison River, one leads to two viewpoints high above Crystal Reservoir while the other, the Dillon Pinnacles Trail

 , crosses a fairly flat section of the north shore of Blue Mesa Reservoir